Our research team

 Professor Debra Anderson is the Dean of Health at the University of Technology Sydney (UTS) and was previously the Associate Dean of Research at UTS and the Head of School of Nursing and Midwifery at Griffith University in Queensland.
 She was also previously Director of Research at the School of Nursing at Queensland University of Technology and the Research Leader of the Chronic Conditions research group at the Institute of Health and Biomedical Research.

-• Professor Alexandra McCarthy
+• Professor Sandy McCarthy

-Co-director – Women’s Wellness after Cancer Program
+Dean Research – Faculty of Health, Griffith University, Co-director – Women’s Wellness after Cancer Program

-Professor Alexandra McCarthy is Co-director of the Women’s Wellness after Cancer Program.
+Professor McCarthy is Co-director of the Women’s Wellness after Cancer Program.
 She is jointly-appointed Professor of Clinical Nursing with the University of Queensland and Mater Health Services, an adjunct Professor at Griffith University and Visiting Fellow at Princess Alexandra Hospital in Brisbane.

 Professor McCarthy has extensive practical experience in acute cancer care, which informs her strong international profile in clinical cancer research.
 Professor McCarthy’s research has two streams – the first focuses on health promotion and risk reduction in long-term survivors of cancer with comorbidities.
 The second focuses on the assessment and management of the toxicities of acute cancer treatments, with an emphasis on the older cancer patient.